Curriculum

 *Advanced Placement scores are accepted.
 Please see this website for a list of accepted scores.

-The following courses are required for students that enter the program with a health-related degree:
+The following courses are required for students that enter the program starting in Fall 2025:

 Electives*

-(1 credit elective at 5000-level or higher* to be selected from CSPH or Minor coursework.)
+(3 credit electives at 5000-level or higher to be selected from CSPH or Minor coursework.)

 Up to 10 credits may be completed^ prior to entering the program as a graduate non-degree seeking student or while enrolled in another master, doctoral, or professional level program at the University of Minnesota.
 Students must be admitted to the program before completing the remaining 20 required credits.